DonDebonair/slack-machine/docs/user/usage.md

     SLACK_BOT_TOKEN = "xoxb-my-bot-token"
     ```

-7. Start the bot with `slack-machine-async`
+7. Start the bot with `slack-machine`
 8. ...
 9. Profit!